pulumi/workshops/README.md

 Each workshop has a directory.
 Inside the directory is a README with details about the workshop and what to expect and subdirectories with different labs from the workshop.
 You generally are not expected to clone a repo to do a workshop; code provided is for copying and pasting into your own workspace.

 Note that some of the workshops on the stale list may be identical to other workshops currently in use.
 Use current workshops only!
-If you're updating a workshop, please update the metadata, these tables, and move it out of the `archive` directory so we know it's currently in use.
+If you're updating a workshop, please update the metadata (i.e., the Markdown front matter in the workshop's README), these tables, and move it out of the `archive` directory so we know it's currently in use.

 ## 100 Level